TransBoys/SISTEMA-CATALOGO-FESTAS/documentation/nostr/nostr.md

 - Techniques to trick the user

-  - Each client can decide how to best show posts to users, so there is always the option of just consuming what you want in the manner you want — from using an AI to decide the order of the updates you'
+  - Each client can decide how to best show posts to users, so there is always the option of just consuming what you want in the manner you want — from using an AI to decide the order of the updates you'll see to just reading them in chronological order.

+### FAQ

+- This is very simple.
+Why hasn't anyone done it before?

+  - I don't know, but I imagine it has to do with the fact that people making social networks are either c